 Developers who are curious about developing for the cloud, considering a move to the cloud, or are new to cloud development will find here a concise overview of the most important concepts and practices they need to know.
 The concepts are illustrated with concrete examples, and each chapter links to other resources for more in-depth information.
 The examples and the links to additional resources are for Microsoft frameworks and services, but the principles illustrated apply to other web development frameworks and cloud environments as well.

 Developers who are already developing for the cloud may find ideas here that will help make them more successful.
 Each chapter in the series can be read independently, so you can pick and choose topics that you're interested in.

-Anyone who watched Scott Guthrie's Building Real World Cloud Apps with Windows Azure presentation and wants more details and updated information will find that here.
+Anyone who watched Scott Guthrie's Building Real World Cloud Apps with Azure presentation and wants more details and updated information will find that here.

 Cloud development patterns

 This e-book explains thirteen recommended patterns for cloud development.
 "Pattern" is used here in a broad sense to mean a recommended way to do things: how best to go about developing, designing, and coding cloud apps.
 These are key patterns which will help you "fall into the pit of success" if you follow them.

 - Use scripts to maximize efficiency and minimize errors in repetitive processes.

 - Set up branching structure in source control to facilitate DevOps workflow.

 - Demo: keep sensitive data out of source control.